Skip to main content

 • Plan individualized exercise programs for a variety of abilities and ages to improve mobility, strength, flexibility, etc.

-• Make recommendations about ways to improve athletic performance or increase physical activity levels for people with a range of abilities
+• Make recommendations about ways to improve athletic performance or increase physical activity levels for people of all ages and abilities

 • Assisted living centers